Sant La is a resource in the following areas:

-Haitians who qualify to apply for their US citizenship can receive assistance in preparing both their naturalization application as well as preparing for their citizenship interview.
-The curriculum and techniques used prepare students for the one-on-one interview process while proving a better understanding of the American government and culture and on becoming engaged US citizens.
+Eligible Legal Permament Residents (LPRs) are assisted in applying for their US citizenship through naturalization application and civics review.
+The curriculum and techniques used prepare students for the one-on-one interview process while proving a basic understanding of American government.

-Sant La provides civic skills training sessions explaining the structure of American government and hosts forums designed to promote community involvement.
-We encourage community members to identify their needs, articulate the appropriate solutions to those needs and participate in decisions that affect their daily lives.
+Sant La hosts forums designed to promote community involvement; we encourage community members to identify their needs, articulate the appropriate solutions to those needs and participate in the decision-making process that affects their daily lives.

 Dr. Jean-Price Mars College Scholarships

-Sant La has created the Dr. Jean-Price Mars scholarship fund to assist college ready individuals who have achieved academically and need financial assistance to attend college.
-This scholarship program, created as a result of the January 12, 2010 earthquake in Haiti, targets students who are survivors of the earthquake and are currently enrolled in Miami-Dade County schools.
+Sant La has created the Dr. Jean-Price Mars scholarship fund to assist college-ready individuals who have achieved academically and need financial assistance to attend college.
+This scholarship program, created as a result of the January 12, 2010 earthquake in Haiti, targets students who are survivors of the earthquake and/ or are currently enrolled in Miami-Dade County schools.
 For a complete application, instructions and list of eligibility qualifications please click here.

 Community Outreach and Education

 Sant La works diligently to inform and educate Haitian residents about important initiatives and topical issues.
-Due to the Haitian cultural tradition of radio and television, Sant La utilizes both tools to reach the Haitian public.
-Sant La's Creole-language educational television talk-show, Teleskopi, has become a primary means of reaching the community.
-For more information on Teleskopi, please visit the Teleskopi page.
+Sant La's Creole-language educational television talk show, Teleskopi, has become a successful vehicle to inform, engage and reach the community.
+For more information on Teleskopi, click here.

-In order to better assist the members of the Haitian community, Sant La developed a Provider Network, a Community-Based Organization (CBO) Roundtable and a Neighborhood Advisory Group (NAG).
-These groups were strategically created to help address the specific needs of the Haitian community.
+Sant La strategically created and developed a Provider Network and a Neighborhood Advisory Group (NAG) to help identify and address the specific needs of the Haitian community.

 Documentation of Needs

-A program offering employability skills and supportive services to train and place those looking for work.
-Clients receive instructions on the employment the application process, appearance, interview preparedness, resume writing and a comprehensive plan for achieving career goals.
+A program and supportive services successfully train and place those looking for work.
+Clients receive instructions on the employment application process, personal appearance, interview preparedness, workplace protocol, resume preparation and a comprehensive plan for achieving stated career goals.

-Sant La promotes access to health care services through a number of programs.
-These programs include Community Health Workers, who do outreach and connect clients to necessary health services in the Haitian community.
-Sant La also provides client assistance in preparing Medicaid and Kidcare applications in our office and at Health fairs.
+Sant La promotes access to health care services through activities such as outreach and education to create a culture of prevention and to connect clients to necessary health services.
+Sant La also provides assistance in preparing Medicaid and Kidcare applications.

 Information and Referral

-Sant La offers information and referral services to the Haitians and Haitian-Americans throughout South Florida.
-Clients receive guidance from our social service access specialists as well as counseling on improving their current situation.
+Sant La offers information and referral services to the Haitian and Haitian-American communities throughout South Florida.
+Clients receive guidance and care coordination as well as counseling and follow-up monitoring of services received.

-The Sant La LITC provides information to low income tax payers and offers free assistance to eligible taxpayers who have unresolved issues with the IRS.
+Sant La provides information to low income tax payers and offers free assistance and advocacy to eligible taxpayers who have unresolved issues with the IRS.

 Strengthening Families Program

-A parenting program targeting youth ages 10 to 14 that is designed to promote effective parenting skills and positive development for youth ages 10 to 14.
+A dual program designed to promote effective parenting skills and positive development for youth ages 10 to 14.
 Parent and child engage in activities that teach as well as entertain.
 The other component includes clinical services for parents and youth ages 11 to 17 experiencing social, economic and emotional challenges.

-Sant La provides free tax return assistance to eligible community members through our Voluntary Income Tax Assistance program, VITA.
+Sant La provides free tax return assistance to eligible community members through our Voluntary Income Tax Assistance (VITA) program.

 Youth and Family Advocacy

 Guidance and support to parents/ caregivers dealing with institutions that care for youth.
-Additional support to youth and families include access to specialized services, as well as academic and enrichment services.
+Support to youth and families include access to specialized services, as well as academic and enrichment services.